19.03.2020 // General news

 Standards associated with COVID-19

 Below you will find a list of standards which contain requirements for aids in connection with COVID-19.
 These can of course be ordered any time in the SNV online shop.
-Further down on this page you will find a selection of standards which the SNV is making available free of charge until further notice.
+Further down on this page you will find a selection of standards which are available free of charge until further notice.

 Respiratory protective devices